nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The priority must be either `HIGH`, `MEDIUM`, `LOW`, or `NONE`.
 * The priority is case-insensitive, e.g., `high`, `HIGH`, `HiGh` or `hIgH` will match as `HIGH`.
 * A task with the priority of `NONE` will not have the priority reflected in the displayed task list.
+* Tagging the same priority to the Task, will not change its physical state.

 Example:
 * `tagPriority 1 priority/HIGH`